mechmotum/mechmotum.github.io/content/pages/guide.rst

    principles for the study of lateral dynamics of bicycles.

-.. |Meijaard2007| replace:: J. P. Meijaard, J. M. Papadopoulos, A. Ruina, and A. L. Schwab, “Linearized dynamics equations for the balance and steer of a bicycle: A benchmark and review,” Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences, vol. 463, no. 2084, pp. 1955–1982, Aug.
+.. |Meijaard2007| replace:: J. P. Meijaard, J. M. Papadopoulos, A. Ruina, and A. L. Schwab, "Linearized dynamics equations for the balance and steer of a bicycle: A benchmark and review," Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences, vol. 463, no. 2084, pp. 1955–1982, Aug.
    2007. https://doi.org/10.1098/rspa.2007.1857
-.. |Astrom2005| replace:: K. J. Åström, R. E. Klein, and A. Lennartsson, “Bicycle dynamics and control: adapted bicycles for education and research,” IEEE Control Systems Magazine, vol. 25, no. 4, pp. 26–47, Aug.
+.. |Astrom2005| replace:: K. J. Åström, R. E. Klein, and A. Lennartsson, "Bicycle dynamics and control: adapted bicycles for education and research," IEEE Control Systems Magazine, vol. 25, no. 4, pp. 26–47, Aug.
 2005, https://doi.org/10.1109/MCS.2005.1499389.
-.. |Sharp2008| replace::  R. S. Sharp, “On the Stability and Control of the Bicycle,” Applied Mechanics Reviews, vol. 61, no. 060803, Oct.
+.. |Sharp2008| replace::  R. S. Sharp, "On the Stability and Control of the Bicycle," Applied Mechanics Reviews, vol. 61, no. 060803, Oct.
 2008, https://doi.org/10.1115/1.2983014.